hcheng826/cypherpunks-ctf/README.md

 Can bypass the check for `isManager` by sending the ether to the pre-computed address and turn on developer auth mode.
 TODO: need to fina a way to hack all the money faster
 10. Strong Box
+Deploy the contract and decompile it from the bytecode.
+Try to understand the assembly-like code and turn the complete variable to true.
 11. Dragon
 12. Crosslink Ship